 Under the guidance of expert CRNA and physician faculty, resident nurse anesthetists are responsible for the administration and management of:

-Baccalaureate degree is required.
+Baccalaureate degree is required from an accredited institution.
 It does not have to be a BSN (though most applicants will have a BSN)

 1 year of critical care experience as an RN (Average clinical experience of accepted students is 3.8 years.)